Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:main}}

-In this section, we will first present three propositions, analogous to \cite[Propositions 6.1, 6.2 and 6.3]{CH16} in Subsection~\ref{three propositions} and provide a few estimates on random walk bridges and $(H^N, H^{RW,N}$-discrete Gibbs line ensembles in Subsection~\ref{KMT_assumption}.
-Then we will deduce from them the proof of Theorem \ref{theorem:main}.
+We first present in Subsection~\ref{three propositions} two propositions concerning upper bounds and lower bounds of $\mathcal{L}^N$ in Theorem~\ref{theorem:main}.
+Next, we record a few estimates on random walk bridges and $(\Hamd^N, \HrwN)$-discrete Gibbs line ensembles in Subsection~\ref{KMT_assumption}.
+Then we prove Theorem \ref{theorem:main} in the last two subsections.\\